Non-intrusive reduced order models for partitioned fluid-structure interactions: ROM-FOM coupling assessment for low cost FSI simulations

+and $\Tilde{\pmb{f}}_i$ are the RBF centers, chosen as the training points of the reduced forces, resulting eventually in a linear system to be solved for the RBF weights $w_i$.

-After the ROM has been trained, we test the ROM-FOM coupling on the future prediction of the problem at the same inlet velocity, and then we test it on a different prescribed velocity corresponding to $\pmb{\mu}_2 = (0.9\,\,\,,4)^T$.
-We can see the difference between the two signals in Figure \ref{Inlet_v1}..
-The results for theses two cases are shown in Figures \ref{test1}. and \ref{test2}. respectively, compared to the HF FOM-FOM solution.
-We can see a significant accuracy achieved by the suggested ROM.
-Moreover, we show the stress-strain law reconstructed using the ROM-FOM simulation in Figure \ref{strstrn}., showing that the proposed ROM approach can capture the solid problem nonlinearities.
-Remarkably, we can also see that the ROM-FOM successfully predicted the tube response in an extrapolated region in the strain response (strain region~$\epsilon_{\varphi\varphi} < -0.0055$) even for this nonlinear constitutive law, although it should be noted that it only involves a linear extrapolation from the phase space seen in the training.
+After the ROM has been trained, we test the ROM-FOM coupling on the future prediction with $T_f = 120$~s at the same inlet velocity.
+We then choose another parameter vector $\hat{\pmb{\mu}} = (0.9\,\,\,,4)^T$ without retraining the ROM, with $T_i = 0.1$~s We can see the difference between the two signals in Figure \ref{inlet_v}.
+The results for theses two cases are shown in Figures \ref{test1} and \ref{test2} respectively, compared to the HF FOM-FOM solution.
+We can see a significant accuracy achieved by the suggested ROM-FOM coupling.
+Moreover, the stress-strain law reconstructed using the ROM-FOM simulation is plotted in Figure \ref{fig:strstrain}, showing that the proposed ROM approach can capture the solid problem nonlinearities.
+Remarkably, we can also see that the ROM-FOM successfully predicted the vessel response in an extrapolated region in the strain response (strain region $\epsilon < -0.0055$) even for this nonlinear constitutive law, although it should be noted that it only involves a linear extrapolation from the phase space seen in the training.